ThoughtWorksInc/Dsl.scala/README.md

 addCompilerPlugin("com.thoughtworks.dsl" %% "compilerplugins-reseteverywhere" % "latest.release")
 ```

-The random number generator which can be implemented as a recursive function that produce the next random number in each iteration.
+The random number generator can be implemented as a recursive function that produces the next random number in each iteration.

 ```scala
 import com.thoughtworks.dsl.instructions.Yield